 In the late 1880s, George W. Vanderbilt, then a young man of 25, came upon the perfect spot in North Carolina's Blue Ridge Mountains for a 250-room French Renaissance chateau to be built by his friend, architect Richard Morris Hunt.
-The great chateau would be called "Biltmore."
+The great château would be called "Biltmore."

 Vanderbilt's decision to locate his mountain mansion near Asheville, NC, led to his purchase of a total of 125,000 acres surrounding the site.
 Today, Biltmore Estate encompasses approximately 8,000 acres, including formal and informal gardens designed by Frederick Law Olmsted, the father of landscape architecture in America.

 George Vanderbilt officially opened the home to friends and family on Christmas Eve in 1895.
 He had created a country retreat where he could pursue his passion for art, literature, and horticulture.
-After marrying the American Edith Stuyvesant Dresser (1873–1958) in Paris during the summer of 1898, George and his new bride came to live at the estate.
+After marrying American Edith Stuyvesant Dresser (1873–1958) in Paris during the summer of 1898, George and his new bride came to live at the estate.
 Their only child, Cornelia (1900–1976), was born and grew up at Biltmore.

 Even after six years, Biltmore House was not complete when George Vanderbilt opened it in 1895; work would continue for years.
 Its scale continues to be astounding: the house contains more than 11 million bricks; the massive stone spiral staircase rises four floors and has 102 steps.
 Through its center hangs an iron chandelier suspended from a single point, containing 72 electric light bulbs.

 Vanderbilt's diverse and cultured tastes influenced his travels with architect Hunt while Biltmore House was being constructed.
-The two men traveled throughout Europe and the Orient, purchasing paintings, porcelains, bronzes, carpets and furniture.
+The two men traveled throughout Europe and the Orient, purchasing paintings, porcelains, bronzes, carpets, and furniture.
 All of it would eventually become part of the collection of objects still in Biltmore House today.
-Indeed, it is often the collection, reflecting Vanderbilt's personal interests and tastes, which guests then, as well as now, find most fascinating.
+Indeed, it is often the collection, reflecting Vanderbilt's personal interests and tastes, that guests then, as well as now, find most fascinating.

-Inside, artworks by Renoir, Sargent, Whistler, Pellegrini and Boldini adorn the walls and, in one case, the ceiling.
+Inside, artworks by Renoir, Sargent, Whistler, Pellegrini, and Boldini adorn the walls and, in one case, the ceiling.
 The furniture includes designs by Sheraton and Chippendale.
 A chess set and gaming table, which belonged to Napoleon when he was in exile at St. Helena, are on display in the salon, and Chinese goldfish bowls from the Ming Dynasty can be admired in the library.
-Eight 16th century Flemish tapestries hang in the Banquet Hall and Tapestry Gallery.
+Eight 16th-century Flemish tapestries hang in the Banquet Hall and Tapestry Gallery.
 Fifty Persian and Oriental rugs cover marble and oak floors.

 Fully electric and centrally heated, Biltmore House, at the time of its completion, was considered one of the most technologically advanced structures ever built and is still admired today for its innovative engineering.
-It used some of Thomas Edison's first light bulbs, boasted a fire alarm system, an electrical call box system for servants, two elevators, elaborate indoor plumbing for all 34 bedrooms and a relatively newfangled invention called the telephone.
+It used some of Thomas Edison's first light bulbs, boasted a fire alarm system, an electrical call box system for servants, two elevators, elaborate indoor plumbing for all 34 bedrooms, and a relatively newfangled invention called the telephone.

-Vanderbilt also wanted his mountain home to provide family and friends with recreational pleasures: an indoor swimming pool, bowling alley and gymnasium are located downstairs.
+Vanderbilt also wanted his mountain home to provide family and friends with recreational pleasures: an indoor swimming pool, bowling alley, and gymnasium are located downstairs.

-While Biltmore House is the focal point of the estate, it is clear when walking onto the library terrace and gazing below into the gardens that Olmsted's genius is an integral part of Biltmore—his sweeping landscape providing a fitting backdrop for this magnificent chateau.
-Rare Franklinia and Persian ironwood trees grow side by side with mountain laurel, rhododendron, native azaleas and white pines.
-A four-acre Walled Garden features 50,000 tulips each spring, summer annuals in warmer months and chrysanthemums in the autumn as well as an All-American Rose Garden.
+While Biltmore House is the focal point of the Estate, it is clear when walking onto the library terrace and gazing below into the gardens that Olmsted's genius is an integral part of Biltmore—his sweeping landscape providing a fitting backdrop for this magnificent château.
+Rare Franklinia and Persian ironwood trees grow side by side with mountain laurels, rhododendron, native azaleas, and white pines.
+A four-acre Walled Garden features 50,000 tulips each spring, summer annuals in warmer months, and chrysanthemums in the autumn, as well as an All-American Rose Garden.

 Biltmore's unique horticultural environment creates a blooming season that begins in early spring and continues until the first frost: in other words, something is blooming at Biltmore from March through November.
-Even during winter months, the conservatory is full of colorful tropical plants such as poinsettias, orchids, lilies, cacti and bougainvillea.
+Even during winter months, the conservatory is full of colorful tropical plants such as poinsettias, orchids, lilies, cacti, and bougainvillea.
 Read more about the Horticulture History at Biltmore.